RobRendell/gTove/README.md

     * Might want filter options in columns - filter for "any non-empty" plus specific values?
 "Not" checkbox?
         (e.g. if tracking initiative, could hide minis with no initiative value, to limit the table to things in the fight)

+* Billboard flag on standees, to make them always face the camera?
+Useful for trees etc.
+* Ability to add transition points between levels, which automatically move minis to the other place?
+* Ability to rename maps on the tabletop (since with paint tool you can have a base texture with different drawings on it)
 * Waypoint hotkey - target hovered piece
 * Ruler tool - switch to straight line vs. follow grid?
 Hotkey?
 * Pieces roster improvement: option to show fractions near pieces as a health bar.